Paktor: Founding

 Paktor was first launched in Singapore in June 2013.
-Despite the immature market, there was a lot of interest from consumers and according to a Paktor newsletter, there were 250000 matches in the first 2 weeks of 2014 making Paktor the #1 social networking app for singles in Asia.
+Despite the immature market, there was a lot of interest from consumers and according to a Paktor newsletter, there were 250,000 matches in the first 2 weeks of 2014.
 The company also shared that it had received over 100 million profile ratings at that time.

 The app is also available in Taiwan, Malaysia, Indonesia, Vietnam, Thailand, and South Korea.

 In February 2017, Paktor acquired dating apps DOWN, Goodnight, and Groopify, folding them into Paktor Labs, a social app accelerator.

 Change of Management

 In November 2017, Paktor Group appointed co-founder and chief technology officer Ng Jing Shen as CEO of Paktor Group, taking over from current CEO Joseph Phua.
 Phua remained in the group CEO of M17 Entertainment which was formed after the merger of Paktor and 17 Media.
 The company also promoted current head of operations Shn Juay to Chief Operating Officer at Paktor Group.

 In 2018, M17 Entertainment sold DOWN, the United States-based dating application, back to its founder Colin Hodge.